mcallaway/remark/interview-talk.md

 ### My story so far

-I adopted a "first among equals" management style:

-* Creating the Systems Engineering role
-* *Living* DevOps as that term came into vogue
+With a "first among equals" management style, MGI was truly a leader in the scientific community, and our team was at the forefront of technology and methodology.
+]
+--
+.right-column-up[
+* Redefined team structure and relationships
-* Project Management **without dogma**
+* Established Project Management **without dogma**
+* Established DevOps/SRE as these came into vogue
 * Virtualization technologies: VMware, OpenStack
 * Automation/Change: Git, Puppet, Ansible
 * CI/CD with Jenkins, Bamboo
 * Observability: Prometheus, Grafana
-* Centralized Logging: ElasticSearch, Logstash
+* Logging: ElasticSearch, RabbitMQ, Logstash
 * Abstraction into a *Service Catalog*
 * Leader in the adoption of Docker in HPC

-Goal: Portable, repeatable science in Hybrid Clouds.
+]
+--
+.right-column-up[
+We led the way in creating an environment supporting portable, repeatable science, ready for Hybrid Clouds.

-Establishing *ownership* by each Lab.
+We establishing *ownership* by each Lab.
 ]

 ---